avuserow/raku-sql-builder/README.md

 clone()
 -------

 Returns a new `SelectBuilder` in the same state.
-Useful if you want to have a common set of options, and then use many times:
+Useful if you want to have a common set of options, and then use many times.
+(Note that if you do not clone, then the original builder would be modified, which may not be what you want.)

 ```raku
 sub getuser {